 * Anyone who doubts the objectivity of my conclusions in the previous paragraph need only consult recent maps drawn up by OCHA (the UN Office for the Co-ordination of Humanitarian Affairs) which show the extent of Israeli land appropriations.
 Less than 18% of pre-1948 Mandate Palestine is now controlled by Palestinians, and this meagre proportion is being whittled away daily.

-Posted by Yanira Farray on Jan 23 2011, With 0 Reads, Filed under Israel, Palestine, World.
+Posted by Yanira Farray on January 23, 2011, With 457 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.